Alberta-Geological-Survey/depth-to-bedrock/README.md

 ## Data

-The data include the following:
+The data includes the following:

 - a geological pick dataset (‘picks.rds’) as a R data format (RDS) binary object.
 These data are also available from the Alberta